kevbarns/backend-takehome/README.md

 }
 ```

-For each request received on this endpoint, the API should send a couple of requests (which we will call *notification*) to the client app which is listening on `localhost:8080` on the `POST /` endpoint.
+For each request received on this endpoint, the API should send a couple of requests (which we will call _notification_) to the client app which is listening on `127.0.0.1:8080` on the `POST /` endpoint.

 Suppose you receive a request `R` at time `T` on the `POST /user` endpoint.
-Here is the list of *notifications* that should be triggered:
+Here is the list of _notifications_ that should be triggered:

 - One scheduled at `T + 2 min`
 - Two scheduled on the same Day than `Day(T)`, sent each at random times picked between 7 and 9PM in the user's `timeZone` (those are skipped if this timeframe is already past).
 - Two at Day `Day(T) + 1`, sent each at random times picked between 8AM and 12PM.

 You don't have to check if timeZone is valid as we only send valid ones.